ihorleleka/IL.RulesBasedOutputCache/Code/IL.RulesBasedOutputCache/Readme.md

 - **DefaultCacheTimeout** - default expiration time for your cache entries, if not set up on the rule itself
 - **CachingRules** - array of caching rules the system will have on application startup
 - **SqlConnectionStringName** - optional string parameter, if provided will replace in-memory storage for rules with SQL based.
 You need to provide only the NAME of connection string, not the connection string itself.
 Database and/or required table will br created automatically, all the needed migrations will be automatically applied with new versions of library.
-- **OutputCacheAdminPanelEnabled** - enables Admin panel api and access to admin panel page, which is available by url `/rulesBasedCache/adminPanel`
+- **AdminPanel/OutputCacheAdminPanelEnabled** - enables Admin access to admin panel page, which is available by url `/rulesBasedCache/adminPanel`
+- **AdminPanel/AdminPanelApiEnabled** - enables Admin panel api, which is used by admin panel
+- **AdminPanel/AdminPanelUrl** - configures url where admin panel will be available, default value is `/rulesBasedCache/adminPanel`

 ### Caching rule parameters: